Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Simulation of multi-element germanium detector performance

-Further simulations have been performed to study the performance of the germanium detector under study with and without Ti collimator at different beam energies between 5 and 80 keV.
+Further simulations have been performed to study the performance of the germanium detector under study with and without titanium collimator at different beam energies between 5 and 80 keV.
 As shown in the previous section, a uniform photon beam perpendicular to the detector frontside has been considered.
 In this section, the different simulation results are presented, in particular the number of shared events and the signal-to-background ratio (S/B).

-The S/B ratio is defined as the number of events in a signal RoI region divided by the number of events in the background RoI as illustrated in Figure \ref{fig:ROI_PixelSignal}, for an incident photon beam energy of 28 keV.
-Using the energy spectrum, the signal RoI is defined at the position of the photoelectric peak in the range [E$_{photo}$ - 0.5, E$_{photo}$ + 0.5] keV, while the background RoI is defined in the Compton level in the range [E$_{photo}$ - 4, E$_{photo}$ -3] keV.
-For this study, all pixels with energy less than 1 keV have been excluded since all the digital electronics, e.g. X-MAP, FalconX and Xspress3 that are used during the measurement performed on the beamline, currently apply this cut on energy.
-Therefore, this selection has been applied in order to have a better agreement between data and simulation.
+The S/B ratio is defined as the number of events in a signal RoI (Region of Interest) divided by the number of events in the background RoI as illustrated in Figure~\ref{fig:ROI_PixelSignal}, where an incident photon beam energy of 28~keV is used in this example.
+In the energy spectrum, the signal RoI is defined at the position of the photoelectric peak in the range [E$_{photo}$ - 0.5, E$_{photo}$ + 0.5] keV, while the background RoI is defined in the range [E$_{photo}$ - 4, E$_{photo}$ -3] keV, an energy region in the Compton level close to the signal RoI.
+This choice of the background RoI is an estimation of the background level in the signal RoI.
+For this study, all pixels with energy less than 1 keV have been excluded since all the digital electronics, e.g. X-MAP, XIA-FalconX and Xspress3X that are used during experiments on the beamline, currently apply this cut on energy.
+Therefore, this selection has been applied in order to have a better agreement later on between data and simulation.

-Figure \ref{fig:SB_Shared} (a) shows the S/B ratio as a function of beam energy.
-This result shows that the S/B ratio is strongly dependent on the energy of the incident photon only for with-collimator design, while the dependence is smoother in absence of a collimator.
-S/B is larger for a with-collimator design for all beam energies $<$ 50 keV.
-For beam energies $>$ 50 keV, the S/B for both configurations is nearly the same showing that the collimator has no longer a significant effect at high energy and becomes transparent to incident photons.
-In both cases (with and without collimator), an abrupt drop of the S/B ratio is observed between 10 and 15 keV, due to the loss of signal efficiency related to the presence of $K_\alpha$ and $K_\beta$ emissions lines of germanium, as already observed in other studies \cite{deloule:cea-01791938}.
+Figure \ref{fig:SB_Shared} (a) shows the S/B ratio as a function of the beam energy.
+This result shows that the S/B ratio is strongly dependent on the incident beam energy for the with-collimator configuration, while the dependence is smoother in absence of a collimator.
+The S/B ratio is higher for a with-collimator design and for beam energies lower than 60~keV.
+For energies higher than 60~keV, the S/B ratio for both configurations is nearly the same showing that the collimator has no longer a significant effect at high energy and becomes transparent to incident X-rays.
+For the with-collimator configuration, an abrupt drop of the S/B ratio is observed between 10 and 15~keV, due to the loss of signal efficiency related to the presence of $K_\alpha$ and $K_\beta$ emissions lines of germanium, as already observed in other studies \cite{deloule:cea-01791938}.